minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

   closely paced)
 - also tried with taking entire election period...difficult if votes are within the same congressional session (i.e. 115th session two methane votes)

+// *Determine which financial data to use for analysis - time related or aggregate,
+// the non-used analyses can be found in the Appendix*

+//   not https://sunlightlabs.github.io/datacommons/bulk_data.html because only goes
+//   till 2014..
+// - why not DIME...
+// - why not Sunlightlabs
+// - Stratmann works with campaign contributions from the electoral campaigns of
+//   house members, i analyse these too, and additionally include votes of only 6 mo.
+//   prior to vote, to accomplish 2 things: acct for 2 votes on methane pollution
+//   safeguards in 115th congress and bec. more accurate, acc to @stratmann-1995 not
+//   only election period before, but current one, next one (all overlap in time of
+//   contribution.)
+//   - *plot* contributions from before (e.g. relevant contributions over time, with
+//     cutoff date, 2012 (misses vote 6mo. prior completely, 2014 right in the middle,
+//     2016 in between))
+//   - *plot* stats of the composition of the 6 mo. prior to vote contributions i.e.

 - *data processing:*
 - created scripts!